|Nutrition Facts (per serving)|

 Drop by spoonfuls onto the prepared baking sheets.
-All to sit at room temperature to firm.
+Allow to sit at room temperature to firm up.

-It takes about 45 minutes for no bake cookies to harden at room temperature.
-No bake cookies can also be placed in the fridge to harden.
-There they will set up in about 15 minutes.
+It takes about 45 minutes for no bake cookies to set up at room temperature.
+No bake cookies can also be placed in the fridge and will firm up in about 15 minutes.